MiquelMarinoEspinosa/Racing-Car-Katas/TelemetrySystem.md

     - It could also be done with a `setter` method
     - mock the client to fail
     - mock the client to succed
+- Inject the `TelemetryClient` as an optional protected dependency at the `TelemetryDiagnosticControls`
 ### Conclusions